goblinhack/c-plus-plus-examples/std_multiset/README.md

 do need to cater for duplicate values.
 Hence if you do not need this, consider std::set.

-Multisets will require a means of sorting with winning value being ordered closer to the 'start' of the set e.g.:
+Multisets will require a means of sorting with winning comparisons being ordered closer to the 'start' of the set e.g.:
 ```C++
     std::multiset< std::string, std::greater<std::string> > m;